Malinois Breed

 Their physical attributes equip them to be excellent herding dogs: they are agile, fast and lightly built yet robust, but the breed has shown its versatility as a service dog, widely used by the police and armed forces.
 They have an appetite for work, being watchful, wary and highly intelligent.

-UK kennel club accepts only some colours of the malinois, however below are all that can happen.
+UK kennel club accepts only some colours of the Malinois; Mahogany/Red, Fawn or Grey with black overlay and mask.
+However, below are all that can occur.

-Within malinois litter you can have Lakenois or Tervurens born as well.
-Usually if that happens the dog is registered as the breed they are not the breed they were born in.
-As Belgian Shepherds use to be the same breed (and in some countries are still breeding together – like Malinois with Tervuren or Tervurens with Groenendael).
+Within a Malinois litter you can have Laekenois or Tervurens born as well.
+Usually if that happens the dog is registered as the variety they are, and not the variety of the parents.
+Belgian Shepherds used to be the same breed and in some countries are still bred together – like Malinois with Tervuren or Tervurens with Groenendael.